pbeardshear/Tycho/README.md

 server.listen(3000);
 ```

-Tycho handles all of the real-time communication and architecture that are common across a majority of multiplayer games.
-The purpose of Tycho is to allow prospective game developers
+Tycho handles all of the real-time communication and architecture that is common across the majority of multiplayer games.
+The purpose is freeing developers to focus
-to focus on writing the logic specific to their game, and let Tycho handle the underlying communication between server and client.
+on writing their game, rather than worrying about managing all client-server interactions.

 ## Background